cresset-template/cresset/README.md

    for the latest installation information.
 Note that Docker Compose V2 is available for WSL users with Docker Desktop by default.

-4. Run `make env` on the terminal at project root to create a basic `.env` file.
+4. Run `make env SERVICE=${YOUR_DESIRED_SERVICE}` on the terminal at project root to create a basic `.env` file.
    The `.env` file provides environment variables for `docker-compose.yaml`, allowing different users and machines to set their own variables as required.
+   The Makefile has also been configured to read values from the `.env` file if it exists, allowing non-default values to be specified only once.
    Each host should have a separate `.env` file for host-specific configurations.

 5. Run `make over` to create a `docker-compose.override.yaml` files.